Swish Swish: Synopsis and reception

 The official music video for the single was directed by Dave Meyers and released on August 24, 2017.
+It was shot at Bingo Stadium in Onomichi, Hiroshima, Japan.
 It includes appearances from Russell Horning, Gaten Matarazzo, Jenna Ushkowitz, Doug the Pug, Christine Sydelko, Dexter Mayfield, Rob Gronkowski, Joey Chestnut, Molly Shannon, Hafþór Júlíus Björnsson, Karl-Anthony Towns, Rich Eisen, Bill Walton, and Terry Crews.
-Kia Stevens, Britney Young, Sydelle Noel, Ellen Wong, and Jackie Tohn make appearances as their characters from GLOW.
+Awesome Kong, Britney Young, Sydelle Noel, Ellen Wong, and Jackie Tohn make appearances as their characters from GLOW.
 In the video, Perry plays "Kobe Perry" the captain of the basketball team "The Tigers" whose opponents are known as "The Sheep", and Minaj performs during the game's halftime show.
 The video also features the brief reappearance of Kathy Beth Terry, Perry's character from "Last Friday Night (T.G.I.F.)", as well as a short gameplay clip from Just Dance 2018 and a brief segment featuring the Bag Raiders song, "Shooting Stars".
-Stadion Narodowy in Warsaw, Poland, was used for exterior views of the venue in the video.
-The official music video has over 667 million views on YouTube as of October 2022.
+The Kazimierz Górski National Stadium in Warsaw, Poland, was used for exterior views of the venue in the video.
+The official music video has over 687 million views on YouTube as of July 2024.

 Elias Leight of Rolling Stone named it "goofy".
 Dave Holmes of Esquire noted that "like all great pop music videos, 'Swish Swish' leaves you exhausted, annoyed, confused, and a good seven years older than you were six minutes ago.
 It's a shame, too, because when Katy Perry stops trying to be your hilarious best friend, she's capable of great pop music."
 Jordan Sargent of Spin wrote that the video was "bad", though added "it does at least feel like Katy Perry in all her messy glory.
 Still, there's a gulf between Perry's slapstick character and the fang-toothed, confrontational song that's impossible to bridge.
 As such, Perry barely even performs the song during the video.
 Instead, it's as if 'Swish Swish' is the music playing softly behind a comedy sketch that you're not really meant to pay attention to."